 It’s best practice for transactional emails to include a clear message and link to manage preferences.

-Types of transactional emails (and examples)
+Types of transactional emails and best practices

 Order confirmation emails